WordPress/gutenberg/packages/components/src/modal/README.md

 #### `size`: `'small' | 'medium' | 'large' | 'fill'`

 If this property is added it will cause the modal to render at a preset width, or expand to fill the screen.
+This prop will be ignored if `isFullScreen` is set to `true`.

 -   Required: No